etiennestefa/EsEDM/README.md

 - Loc 16382 is reserved for Keyboard Status
 - Loc 16383 is reserved for Keyboard Data

+Programmer is able to save program's memory at any time thanks to Print Memory button.

 # EsEDM Pipeline

 While running EsEDM follows this pipeline: